Qiskit/qiskit/docs/how_to/use_qasm2.rst

     ``pip install qiskit-qasm2``

 There are two methods available for parsing OpenQASM 2 programs.
-One method can be used to read a string, and the other method can be used to read a qasm file.
+One method can be used to read a string, and the other method can be used to read a QASM file.
 If you want to parse an OpenQASM 2 program from a string into a :class:`QuantumCircuit` you should use :meth:`qiskit.qasm2.loads` method.